 While today’s total knee replacement implants are designed to last 15 to 20 years or more, eventually prostheses break or wear down.
 In some cases, an implant may fail sooner than expected for a variety of reasons.
 This can lead to pain, swelling and difficulties performing everyday activities.

 In the event a knee replacement fails, the doctor may suggest a second surgery, called revision surgery.
-This corrective surgery is more complicated and difficult to perform than original (primary) surgery and usually takes 2 to 3 hours to complete.
+This corrective surgery is more complicated and difficult to perform than original (primary) surgery and usually takes two to three hours to complete.

 This procedure also takes more planning and special implants and tools are required.
 The implants used in revision surgery have thicker, longer stems to provide more stability and compensate for weaker ligaments and increased bone loss.

 According to the International Survey of Primary and Revision Total Knee Replacement, the U.S. has an 8.3 percent national revision burden, defined as the fraction of revision surgeries among all primary and revision total knee replacements.
 This means of the 600,000 annual knee replacements, over 90 percent of patients experience a favorable outcome.

 Implants can fail because of a patient’s active lifestyle or because of normal wear and tear.
 Patients who receive a new knee when they are young and active will require revision surgery at some point, often sooner than 15 years.
 However, implants can also fail because of a faulty design that causes loosening and abnormal wear.